 After the days of communism, the degree relevance is somehow important to Romanian recruiters.
 They believe that the degree you took will be the future basis of your career, i.e. language students will become teachers and engineering students will become engineers etc. Currently Romania is establishing its own national recruitment habits.
 Recruiters shift from the selection based on academic criteria to skills and qualities.

-In effective job search in Romania, you should complement online job search by methods that are more traditional because Romanian jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Romania jobs are not advertised at all and are filled through referrals or networking.
+In effective Romania job search, you should complement online job search by methods that are more traditional because employment in Romania is advertised in different ways and some positions are not advertised in traditional forms at all.
+More than half of all jobs in Romania are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

-Find work in Romania using the most powerful job search engine on the Internet!
+Find work in Romania using the most powerful job search engine!

 To find work in Romania, simply type keywords, job title or company name into the ce/what box describing the kind of job you want and enter a city, region or postcode in the unde/where box.
 Then click the Căuta/Find button or hit the Enter key on your keyboard.